IlievskiV/bip-architecture-manipulation/README.md

 # bip-architecture-manipulation
-A Java library for manupulation of
+A Java library for manupulation of architectures in BIP (Behavior,Interaction,Priority) component based framework.